 Stay sustainable,

-PS: In my Plastic free blog you will get a lot more inspiration on the topic of plastic, its consequences and how you can avoid plastic in your everyday life.
+PS: In my Plastic free blog you will get much more inspiration about the topic of plastic, its consequences and how you can avoid plastic in everyday life.

 What else could I do?